 In verse 1 Naomi says to Ruth, “…shall I not seek security for you that it may be well with you?”
 In the KJV version that word ‘security’ is translated as ‘rest’, the NIV comes right out as translates it as ‘home’.
 Ultimately what Naomi is saying is that as the parent it is her responsibility to help create a place of rest and safety for her children.
 As a parent you know the pull on your heart to be a haven of comfort for your kids, a place where there is love and warmth, shelter and encouragement.
 I remember a time when we were living in a country close to the equator with our three girls, the oldest was 12.
 At around midnight one night, an earthquake hit and though it was miles from where we lived it was still about a 7 on the Richter scale.
 In pitch dark the entire house shook and it went on for a couple of minutes.
 All the girls came running into our bedroom and climbed in our bed and we all hung onto to each other waiting for it to end.
 You can’t make an earthquake stop but you can put your arms around your children and be a place of rest for them.
 Family is the place where God has designed security for times such as these.
 Look at what Naomi tells Ruth, she says that security is to be found in Boaz, “is he not our relative?”
 The kinsman that Naomi was directing Ruth to was more than just a close family member.
 The Hebrew word, ‘goel’ means ‘kinsman-redeemer’, a close family member that was described in the Law of Moses like this:

-2. He was responsible to be the “avenger of blood” to make sure the murderer of a family member answered to the crime.
-(Numbers35:19).
-3. 3.
-He was responsible to buy back family land that had been forfeited.
-(Leviticus 25:25).
+2. He was responsible to be the “avenger of blood” to make sure the murderer of a family member answered to the crime (Numbers 5:19).

 4. He was responsible to carry on the family name by marrying a childless widow (Deuteronomy 25:5-10).